 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Adobe Security Bulletin APSB10-14 and to update to Adobe Flash Player 10.1 to help mitigate the risks.
+US-CERT encourages users and administrators to review the WordPress blog entry regarding the release of WordPress 3.0.2 and apply any necessary updates to help mitigate the risks.

-US-CERT encourages users and administrators to review Vulnerability Note VU#578319 and implement the workarounds to help mitigate the risks and reduce attack vectors.
+US-CERT encourages users and administrators to review VMware knowledgebase article 1029397 and apply any necessary updates to help mitigate the risks.